pszemraj/textsum/README.md

 - [ ] add argparse CLI for UI demo
 - [x] add CLI for summarization of all text files in a directory
-- [ ] python API for summarization of text docs
+- [x] python API for summarization of text docs
 - [ ] optimum inference integration
 - [ ] better documentation, details on improving performance (speed, quality, memory usage, etc.)

-and other things I haven't thought of yet
+++ other things I haven't thought of yet

 ---